My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-Just 9 ingredients in this vegan version of a southern classic.
-Unlike its sweeter counterpart enjoyed in other parts of the country, this cornbread is slightly buttery and salty and celebrates the texture and flavor of stone ground corn.
-Delicious with beans and greens, soup, chili, or simply with a pat of vegan butter.
+Southern vegan cornbread is buttery and salty and celebrates the texture and flavor of stone ground cornmeal.
+Delicious served with beans and greens, soup, chili, or simply with a pat of vegan butter.

 Servings: 10 servings